Reviewed by Dr Seeta Shah, Medical Doctor & Nutritional Therapist, The Green Doctor

 Does a no-pillow bedtime help with snoring or breathing?

-If you snore, have sleep apnea or acid reflux, the zero pillow approach is not a good idea.
+If you snore, have sleep apnea, or have acid reflux, the zero-pillow approach is not a good idea.
 If you suffer from these conditions, you need elevation during the night, and therefore you shouldn’t go without a pillow.
-Dr Seeta suggests that a pillow sometimes helps prevent snoring, “For some people, sleeping without a pillow may improve breathing slightly by keeping the airways more open.
-However, most people benefit from a pillow that supports the head and keeps the neck aligned, which can also reduce snoring.”
+Dr Seeta suggests that a pillow sometimes helps prevent snoring:

 When you’re on your back, lying flat means the tongue and soft palate fall backwards, narrowing the airway.
 A thin pillow or slight elevation keeps the airway more open.
-However, on your side, you generally need a pillow to keep your neck neutral; without one your head droops, which can also narrow the airway.
+However, on your side, you generally need a pillow to keep your neck neutral; without one, your head droops, which can also narrow the airway.

 Who should never use a pillow?

-Babies up to 12 months don’t need a pillow and for safety reasons they shouldn’t have one.
+Babies up to 12 months don’t need a pillow, and for safety reasons, they shouldn’t have one.
 At this age, they’re more likely to be at risk of suffocation at night.
-As mentioned, those who sleep on their front will benefit by going without a pillow.
-Dr Seeta explains that having no pillow is best for these groups, “Those who consistently sleep on their stomachs might be better off without a pillow, as it prevents excessive neck twisting.
-People with neck, shoulder, or back problems should not give up their pillow without consulting a doctor or physiotherapist first.
-Infants should also never use pillows due to the risk of suffocation.”
+As mentioned, those who sleep on their front will benefit from going without a pillow.
+Dr Seeta explains that having no pillow is best for these groups:

 If you’re suffering a neck injury, acid reflux or you’re pregnant, you should consult a clinician on your best bed set-up – but a pillow is highly recommended.
 We’ve provided advice on how to get the most out of a cushioned companion.